LivelyDismay/Learn-To-Mod/lessons/Conditions.md

+# Conditions: How to Make Your Game a Unique Experience

 Conditions are great.
 They offer a wonderfully diverse array of ways to offer content, and really allow you to be creative with how you present your work.
 And they are, much like Keywords, used for everything.
 Load screens, perks, crafting...all handled by conditons.

 So let's have a look at some!
 Today we will just be dealing with vanilla Fallout 4 + the official DLCs.
 Easier to follow along with me that way.